Taliban takeover prompts fears of a resurgent al-Qaida

 An added complication is the sheer volume of pressing national security threats that dwarf what the U.S. government was confronting before the Sept.
 11 attacks.
 These include sophisticated cyber operations from China and Russia that can cripple critical infrastructure or pilfer sensitive secrets, nuclear ambitions in Iran and an ascendant domestic terrorism threat laid bare by the Jan.
 6 insurrection at the U.S. Capitol.

-FBI Director Chris Wray has described that home-grown threat as "metastasizing," with the number of arrests relating to racially and politically motivated extremism tripling since he took his position.
+FBI Director Chris Wray has described that home-grown threat as "metastasizing," with the number of arrests of white supremacists and racially motivated extremists nearly tripling since his first year on the job.

 "My concern is that you can't compare 2001 to today," said Bruce Hoffman, a terrorism expert at Georgetown University.
 There's a "much vaster and better organized bureaucracy," he said, but it's burdened with demands not specifically tied to terrorism.